Top

 Whichever is the highest will determine the following year's State Pension rise.

-The inflation figure was the final piece of the puzzle we were waiting to see, which was confirmed at 1.7% this morning.
+The inflation figure was the final piece of the puzzle we were waiting to see, which was confirmed at 1.7% late last year.

 This means the highest figure of the three is wage growth.

-As we mentioned earlier, this initially came in at 4% but was revised upwards to 4.1% yesterday and this will be the figure used for next year's State Pension pay rise.
+This figure came in at 4.1% and will be the one used for this month's State Pension pay rise.

 Now let's take a look at how much retirees will get in pounds and pence.